CDFmmgr9fLkRH453kRC33TrEp/matching-engine/readme.md

 * convert trader accounts to actix actors which register new streams as connections are made or dropped
 * implement custom parsing for fields returned by parser::parse_bytes()
 * revamp build script/macros to define traders and assets at compile time
+* extend mod.rs in fix_values to implement custom (de)serialization.
+Will probably need to be specified in build.rs

+f